-The faculty encourages students to attend the ACNM Annual Meeting, which is held each year in the spring.
-No nurse-midwifery classes are held during the week of the Annual Meeting.
+The faculty encourages students to attend the ACNM Annual Meeting.
 The total cost depends on whether you share a room, how far away from Michigan the meeting is, and how long you decide to stay.
 Most students share accommodations, which is part of the fun of attending the Annual Meeting.
 You can apply to act as a page or assist with the meeting to receive a reduced registration fee or the ability to attend a workshop for free.